Mangaroa Farms - Farming for good

 Early on the farm planted a raised berm alongside the road with different tulips.
 In the summer of 2022, the exceptional swathe of colour to the normal hue of greens raised some much needed profile for the operation and the beginning of the Mangaroa honesty box.
 This has now progressed to a fridge that's accessible by the public and stocked with vegetables, eggs and milk.

-The local community was involved in volunteer working bees, especially tree planting and the creation of the garden beds, picking out all the alluvial stones to create seed beds.
-They contributed significantly to the building of a 5km walking trail loop across the ridge of the hill that runs most of the length of the narrow, long holding.
+The local community was involved in volunteer working bees, especially tree planting and the creation of the garden beds, picking out all the alluvial stones to create seedbeds.
+To give back, Brian Monahan had the vision of a trail to enable locals to engage with the farm through access to observe the land and developments.
+This resulted in the building of a public 3.5km walking trail loop across the ridge of the hill that runs most of the length of the narrow, long holding.

 An integrated approach to livestock